What Is an Embedded Chart?

 Pie chart – this embedded chart type provides a quick way to illustrate what factors are at play in a certain process.
-Various versions of pie charts are good if you need to see whether each part of the whole is pulling its weight, or if you want to see what factors are most important in a process or outcome.
+Various versions of pie charts are good if you need to see whether each part of the whole is pulling its weight or if you want to see what factors are most important in a process or outcome.

-Treemap chart – show hierarchical data using nested nodes (rectangles) of varying size and color, making it easy to spot data patterns or compare data quantities.
+Treemap chart – shows hierarchical data using nested nodes (rectangles) of varying size and color, making it easy to spot data patterns or compare data quantities.
 The treemap chart type doesn’t solve the same problem that a chart type such as a bar chart or a line chart would but is instead meant for a more complex, richer data display.

 Control chart – these are specific types of line or dot charts that track the changes in a process over time.
-These are statistical process control tools that can provide information quickly about whether a process is “in control” or not.
+These statistical process control tools can provide information quickly about whether a process is “in control” or not.
 Control charts are often parts of analysis dashboards because they can be used to determine if a process is working as designed or if some manual intervention may be required to make an improvement or correct an issue.

 Area chart – has the same foundation as the line chart type, but it also adds in a concept from the bar chart type with shading between the line and a baseline.
 The embedded area chart is often used to show both how a total has changed over time and how its components’ contributions have changed.

 Bubble chart – a cross between a scatter plot and a proportional area chart, the embedded bubble chart type displays three dimensions of data or in other words, it showcases the relationship between three variables.
 Too many bubbles can make the chart hard to read, so it has a limited data size capacity.
-This can be somewhat remedied by interactivity: clicking or hovering over bubbles to display hidden information, and having an option to reorganize or filter out grouped categories.
+This can be somewhat remedied by interactivity: clicking or hovering over bubbles to display hidden information and having an option to reorganize or filter out grouped categories.

 Funnel chart – demonstrates the flow of users through a business or sales funnel – how many users make it to each stage of the tracked process from the width of the funnel at each stage division.